solana-foundation/solana-improvement-documents/proposals/0130-dynamic-block-limits.md

 This threatens protocol liveness, as it can be an indicator of nodes within the supermajority not being able to catch up to the tip.
 Furthermore, vote slot latency is directly tied to the solana user experience; it can serve as a proxy metric for finalization time.

-Thus, the decrease criteria can be summarized as
-follows: decrease capacity if there is no demonstrated demand for it **OR** if the current limits are threatening protocol liveness or degrading UX.
+Thus, the increase criteria can be summarized as follows: increase capacity if there is demonstrated capacity and demand for it **AND** if it does not threaten protocol liveness or degrade UX.
+Similarly , the decrease criteria can be summarized as follows: decrease capacity if there is no demonstrated demand for it **OR** if the current limits are threatening protocol liveness or degrading UX.

 By setting thresholds at 75% and 25%, this proposal very roughly targets a 50% block utilization.
 It is important to recognize that validator hardware is